-The Hawaii State Department of Health (DOH) continues to investigate an increasing number of cases of mumps infection statewide.
+The Hawaii State Department of Health (DOH) continues to investigate cases of mumps infection statewide.

 Case count by county: